Home » Repurposed Furniture » Repurposed Door Coffee Station

 Time to Paint

-It was time to pain!
-I used my diy chalky paint primer made with plaster of paris and latex wall paint.
+It was time to paint!
+I used my diy chalky paint primer made with plaster of Paris and latex wall paint.

-The Homeright Finish Max makes this job go quick.
-As always, I tip my piece back so that I can paint the underneath side of the coffee station first.
+The Homeright Finish Max makes this job go quickly.
+As always, I tip my piece back so that I can paint the underside of the coffee station first.

 Paint a Base Coat | Black